Litecoin Mining Hardware – Antminer L3+ Review

 Still, when taking into consideration the very uncompetitive price difference, the L3+ is still the leading choice.

 A very important step before you decide if it’s a good time to buy your miner is to test it for profitability.
 To do that, you can use our a Litecoin mining calculator:

 Pool Fee in LTC:

 Earningss After Fee in LTC:

 Earningss After Hardware Cost in USD:

 Just fill in the data for you hardware’s price, electricity costs and the miner’s specs as they appear on the manufacturer’s page.
-The outcome of your possible return per these parameters will appear below the calculator, as seen in the screenshot below:
+The outcome of your possible return per these parameters will appear below the calculator.

 When considering the outcome, it’s important to remember that: